By Justine Parisot

 One of them, called confirmation of Czech citizenship, applies to you if one or more of your parents was a citizenship of Czechoslovakia or a citizen of the Czech Republic at the time of your birth.

 Another way of getting your Czech citizenship is by declaration.
-This applies to people who may have lost their Czech citizenship or whose direct ancestors lost their Czech citizenship (up to three generations) and never became citizens of the Slovak Republic.
+This applies to people who may have lost their Czech citizenship or whose direct ancestors lost their Czech citizenship (up to two generations) and never became citizens of the Slovak Republic.

 If you meet one of these eligibility criteria above set by the Czech government and you never held Slovak citizenship, you can apply for your Czech citizenship through confirmation or declaration.
 To do so, there is a number of forms that need to be completed in the Czech language.
 These forms need to be accompanied by ancestral information and documentation to prove your Czech background and personal documents, translated into Czech if they were issued outside of the Czech Republic.